Bella ciao: Renewed popularity

+In the German protests against the rising right-extremist party AfD in January 2025, the song was chanted by around 600 people in Würzburg.
+The event produced a viral TikTok video with 3.4 million views within 4 days, documenting the chants during the protest.

 Miscellaneous

-In 2012, the melody of "Bella ciao" has also been adopted with adapted lyrics as a worldwide environmental activist song ("Do it now"), demanding political action against global warming.

-The melody is often used as a football chant by Italian ultras groups of Cosenza Calcio, A.S.
-Livorno and also outside of Italy by Celtic Cliftonville F.C., Royale Union Saint-Gilloise, A.E.K., Portland Timbers, Atlanta United FC, Austin FC, Motherwell, Aris Thessaloniki, Panathinaikos F.C., SK Brann and FC Zürich fans.
+Video of Italian Catholic priest Andrea Gallo singing the song during mass with the congregation was recorded in 2012.
+In 2016, Jacobin magazine uploaded the video to social media, receiving hundreds of thousands of views, and occasionally re-uploads the Don Gallo rendition.

-In April 2018, supporters from the Portuguese soccer club F.C.
-Porto adapted the song with the lyrics "Penta Xau" ("Bye bye fifth"), referring to the lost opportunity by rival club S.L.
-Benfica to win a fifth national championship in a row, a feat only F.C.
-Porto has achieved in the country.
+In April 2018, supporters from the Portuguese football club F.C.
+Porto adapted the song with the lyrics "Penta Xau" ("Bye bye fifth"), as a taunt referring to the lost opportunity by rival club S.L.
+Benfica to win a fifth consecutive national championship, a feat realized in Portugal by F.C.
+Porto.

-The song was also adapted by Brazilian fans during World Cup 2018 to tease and taunt Argentina about their possible exit in the first round, which eventually did not occur, with references to Argentine players Di María, Mascherano, and Messi (Brazil and Argentina have a well-known football rivalry).
+The song was the basis of a taunt by Brazilian fans used during World Cup 2018 exemplifying the Argentina–Brazil football rivalry, and the unrealized elimination during the first round in another attempt by Argentina at a 5th Cup title cut short if they were eliminated.
+The lyrics made references to Argentine players Di María, Mascherano, and Messi.

 The song was the inspiration for the #EleNão movement against right wing Brazilian presidential candidate Jair Bolsonaro.

 During nationwide protests in Colombia in 2019, the anti-fascist song was adapted by demonstrators to oppose the government of Iván Duque of the Centro Democrático party, who have been for years questioned or investigated for systematic violations of the Constitution, the environment, Human Rights and Crimes against humanity.
 As the presidential period of Duque ends in 2022, since 2019 the song, dubbed as 'Duque Chao', is sung and interpreted in protests in Colombia and by the diáspora, also during the national strike demonstrations of April and May 2021, in which citizens have been killed, injured and disappeared by state police forces.

 In March 2020, the song once again gained international attention after Europeans and Italians in lockdown due to the COVID-19 pandemic in Italy and Europe sang "Bella ciao" from the balconies of their housing complexes.
-Also Macedonian singers Aleksandar and Dac in 2020 created a Macedonian language version of the song titled Корона чао (Korona čao).

-The song is featured in 2021's Far Cry 6, with lyrics modified in Spanish referring to the game's storyline about guerrilla's movement against dictatorship.

-In 2022, the Pressburg Mint (Slovakia) released a commemorative silver coin under the authority of Niue featuring 'El Profesor' from the Money Heist on the reverse, and the full text of the partisan version of the song on the obverse.

-The song is also a part of the soundtrack available through pre-order for the "By Blood Alone" package of downloadable content for the World War 2-set strategy game Hearts of Iron IV by Paradox Interactive, which was released in late September 2022.
+In 2023, unionists from the Italian General Confederation of Labour, Italian Confederation of Trade Unions, and Italian Labour Union sang "Bella Ciao" to protest Prime Minister Giorgia Meloni, who has been criticized for her party's neo-fascist origins.
+Similarly, in 2024, left-wing MEPs sang "Bella Ciao" in the European Parliament on the occasion of a visit by Hungary's authoritarian prime minister Viktor Orbán.

+In September 2025, Utah Governor Spencer Cox announced that a bullet casing from a rifle found during the investigation of the assassination of Charlie Kirk was engraved with "Oh bella ciao bella ciao bella ciao ciao ciao".